-Budget stabilizing Revenue Replacement, One Safe Houston, and One Clean Houston initiatives take the majority of funding from the State & Local Fiscal Relief Funds, while other ARPA investments make holistic investments lifting up Houstonians
+Budget stabilizing Revenue Replacement, One Safe Houston, and One Clean Houston initiatives take the majority of funding from the State & Local Fiscal Relief Funds, while other ARPA investments are making holistic investments that lift up Houstonians

 The ARPA funding that the Biden Administration has provided has helped to prevent major budgetary cuts and layoffs and fund evidence-based solutions.
 Again, it cannot be overstated that the State and Local Fiscal Relief Funds from the American Rescue Plan Act have been critical to addressing the secondary impacts of the pandemic.